NHDaly/tmux-better-mouse-mode/README.md

  - Adjust your scrolling speed.
  - And more!

+Finally, `tmux` version 2.1 introduced backwards-incompatible changes to the mouse behavior, and this plugin restores the old mouse behavior. `tmux` version 2.2 mostly restores the 2.0 mouse behavior, but this plugin improves tmux mouse mode beyond those changes and provides you with more control.

 ### Requirements

 This plugin is intended for `tmux` version 2.1 and higher.
 It does not work for 2.0 or below.